 If a player does not wish to be part of the squad, he can make this clear to the governing body.
 Usually, however, a player will only not be involved in an international squad if he is deemed to be injured, in which case the player’s club will inform the FA.

 FA medical staff can demand that the player reports for training so they can assess the player themselves, although this will generally only happen if the international team is involved in an international tournament or an important qualifier.
 For international friendly matches it is unlikely this will happen as the FA will wish to keep some balance between the England team and the clubs.

 What happens if a player is injured while on international duty?

-If the injury is deemed minor by the national team medical staff and the national team has another match during the period when the squad is together it is the decision of the national team as to whether the player plays in the match.
+If the injury is deemed minor by the national team medical staff and the national team has another match during the period the squad is together, it is up to the national team to whether the player plays in the match.
 The club can make their feelings clear on the matter, but the final decision rests with the national team.

 When this situation arises, and the player aggravates the injury further, the tension between domestic clubs and international clubs becomes more apparent.

 Following agreements between FIFA, UEFA and the European Clubs Association (ECA), when players are injured on international duty during major tournaments, the national governing body will be required to compensate the club which the player plays for.